← Back to Recipes

 Divide the pasta between two warm serving bowls.
 Top each portion generously with Parmesan shavings and serve immediately while hot.

 For best blood sugar control, eat the broccoli pieces first, followed by the pasta.
-This vegetable-first approach helps create a fiber barrier that slows glucose absorption.
+This vegetable-first approach helps create a fiber barrier that slows glucose absorption and can reduce the meal's glycemic impact by up to 40%.

 📊 Nutrition Per Serving